Topics and Subtopics.

 All: Overpopulation?

 It seems like the human population has forever been growing, but any analysis makes it clear growth must stop eventually at some level.
-The question becomes at what level should growth stop?
+Perhaps consider that the wealthier each person, the less people the planet can support when answering the question of at what level should growth stop?

 Do we go for the maximum possible people just before everything collapses, even if average living standards could be far better with a smaller population?
-With caged hens being farmed for eggs people advocate for a lower free-range population instead of denser living caged hens as it provides a better existence, but does anyone advocate against multinationals and politicians pushing for denser and denser housing for humans in order to allow bigger populations of humans for them to farm?
+When caged hens are farmed for eggs, people advocate for a lower population to allow living free-range for a better existence, yet with people being farmed by multinationals, billionaires and politicians growing the human population to grow the economy, it seems that denser and denser housing and reduced resources per person for human workers is accepted.

-It seems to be accepted that global population growth should stop but claimed that countries who end population growth face economic disaster.
+Most countries seem to agree that global population growth should end but and state that ends its own population growth faces economic disaster.

 Read More »